rndmh3ro/ansible-test-framework/README.md

 # Usage

-create a directory for your role you want to test (called `ansible_role` in the following example).
+Create a directory for your role you want to test (called `ansible_role` in the following example).
-Then git-clone the testing-framework into your newly created directory and change into it:
+Git-clone the testing-framework into your newly created directory and change into it:
 ```
 # basic setup
 mkdir ansible_role